JDMF19/DapperGlib/README.md

 // Retrieve all users that have three or more comments...
 List<User> Users = User.WhereHas(new Relationship<Comment>("UserId"), ">=", 3).ToList();
 ```
-If you need even more power, you may pass a `Func` to define additional query constraints on your queries, such as validate the Likes of a comment:
+If you need even more power, you may pass a `closure` to define additional query constraints on your queries, such as validate the Likes of a comment:

 ```C#
 // Retrieve all users that have one or more comments with Likes over 100...